-It should be anticipated that if DRPT will be reviewing project plan sets, as is an identified activity in the moderate and high oversight level categories, the grantee should incorporate a 30-day review period for stakeholders into the project schedule.
+Grantees should anticipate that if DRPT will be reviewing project plan sets, as is an identified activity in the moderate and high oversight level categories, the grantee should incorporate a 30-day review period for stakeholders into the project schedule.
 DRPT will provide review comments on the plan set in a comment-response matrix form.
-It will be expected that the designer will respond to review comments in the matrix response column that will then be sent back to DRPT for concurrence.
+The designer will respond to review comments in the matrix response column that will then be sent back to DRPT for concurrence.
 The comment-response matrix is intended to be a working document and may involve an iterative review process.
-It should be noted that though DRPT expects the grantee will accommodate DRPT oversight activities into the project schedule, DRPT will cover the costs for the review and meeting attendance internally.
-DRPT's oversight activities will be paid for by DRPT and not be charged towards the grant funding already applied to a project.

-Chapter 12: Grant Close-Out
+DRPT expects the grantee will accommodate DRPT oversight activities into the project schedule.
+DRPT will cover the costs for the review and meeting attendance internally.
+DRPT will pay for DRPT's oversight activities, and the grant funding already applied to a project will not be charged.

-When a project is complete the project must be officially closed-out by recipients and DRPT.
-This can be done in OLGA through either a final reimbursement request or a deobligation request.
+Chapter 11: Grant Close-Out

-Click here to access a tutorial detailing final reimbursement requests and deobligation requests in OLGA
+When a project is complete, the project must be officially closed-out by recipients and DRPT.
+This can be done in WebGrants through either a final claim or a deobligation request.

-- Submission of Final Reimbursement Request: The final reimbursement request must be submitted through OLGA within 90 calendar days after the final expenditure or project expiration date, whichever occurs first.
-The reimbursement request includes a box to be checked to indicate that it is the final reimbursement request. - 2.
-Notification of Expiring and Expired Grants: DRPT's OLGA system automatically sends email notifications to alert the transit and CAP grant recipient's OLGA Master User when projects are about to expire, when the project has expired, and at the deadline for submitting a final reimbursement request.
-Approximately two months before the project end date an OLGA notification is sent to remind recipients of the project end date.
-Another notification is sent the day after the project expired alerting the recipient that the project has expired, and any work performed after the project end date is not subject to reimbursement.
-A third email notification is sent as a reminder that only one week remains to submit the final reimbursement request.
-Ninety days after the project end date, a fourth and final notification is sent, stating that the project has been closed and a deobligation request should be submitted, if needed. - 3.
-Project Extension: DRPT's Program Managers will routinely run reports to review projects nearing their end dates.
-DRPT Program Managers will communicate with grant recipients on whether an extension is needed or whether the project should be closed.
-However, it is the grant recipient's responsibility to request an extension, if necessary, within the timeframe detailed in section 8.0.
+Click here to access a tutorial detailing final claims and deobligation requests in WebGrants.

-- 4. Notification of Project Cancellation by Grant Recipient: If the grant recipient is cancelling a project tied to an executed grant, the recipient must deobligate the project in OLGA (see step 5 below).
-If the grant recipient is cancelling a project for which an agreement has never been executed, the recipient must cancel the project in OLGA under the "Cancel or Reduce Open Project" function. - 5.
-Deobligation: All projects must be deobligated in OLGA when the project is complete- regardless of whether there is a remaining balance or not if it was not closed out during the final reimbursement request.
-To deobligate, OLGA users must submit a deobligation request in OLGA. - 6.
-DRPT Project Close Out: DRPT closes out the project in its accounting system.
-No further reimbursement requests will be processed after this action.
+- 1. Submission of Final Claim: The final claim must be submitted through WebGrants within 90 calendar days after the final expenditure or project expiration date, whichever occurs first.
+The claim submission form includes a box to be checked to indicate that it is the final claim. - 2.
+Notification of Expiring and Expired Grants: DRPT's WebGrants system automatically sends email notifications to alert the transit and CAP grant recipient's WebGrants when projects are about to expire, when the project has expired, and at the deadline for submitting a final claim. - 3.
+Project Extension: DRPT will routinely run reports to review projects nearing their end dates.
+DRPT Program Managers will communicate with grant recipients via WebGrants Correspondence on whether an extension is needed or whether the project should be closed.
+However, it is the grant recipient's responsibility to request an extension, if necessary, within the timeframe detailed in section 8.1. - 4.
+Notification of Project Closeout by Grant Recipient: If the grant recipient wishes to closeout a project, the recipient must request a project closeout by sending their DRPT Program Manager a message using the Correspondence feature in WebGrants.
+The grant recipient should verify that all final invoices on the project have been paid prior to submitting a project closeout request in WebGrants.
+Project closeout requests should be completed regardless of whether a project has an executed grant agreement.
+Once the DRPT Program Manager verifies that final project invoices have been paid and any special conditions on the grant have been fulfilled, the DRPT Program Manager will toggle the project from "Underway" status to "Closed" status in WebGrants.
+Projects in "Closed" status can no longer incur claims and are locked from any other grant activity.
+Once the project has been shifted to "Closed" status, DRPT Financial Programming will deobligate the remaining balance on the project.